5l1v3r1/pragmash/COMMANDS.md

 ### rep &lt;haystack&gt; &lt;needle&gt; &lt;replacement&gt;

 This performs a global find-and-replace operation.
-It replaces all occurances of a "needle" inside a "haystack" with a "replacement" string.
+It replaces all occurences of a "needle" inside a "haystack" with a "replacement" string.

 For example, `rep abcdcba a A` yields "AbcdcbA".